Best Gaming Motherboard for i7 7700k

-Finally, in terms of being the best gaming motherboard for i7 7700k, it supports 7th/6th Generation Intel Core Processors, and has a lot of room on it for future improvements.
+Finally, in terms of being the best gaming motherboard, it supports 7th/6th Generation Intel Core Processors, and has a lot of room on it for future improvements.
 That means it has you covered way into the future.

 2. ASUS ROG Maximus IX Apex

 The second entry on our list, the Maximus IX Apex, is a strong contender for the title of best gaming motherboard for i7 7700.
 It did get outgunned by our #1 motherboard, but that doesn’t mean the Apex is an inferior motherboard!